 Know before you go.
 Review the regulations for recreation on provincial trails before heading out.

 A Public Lands Camping Pass is required to random camp on public land along the eastern slopes of the Rocky Mountains.

 Within a PLUZ:

-- Obey signs and posted notices
+- Obey all posted signs and notices.

 Wildlife Management Units and PLUZs

 Hunters are reminded that the boundaries of Wildlife Management Units (WMUs) and PLUZs may overlap and all - or portions of - WMUs may have vehicle access restrictions.